Panenské Břežany

 Panenské Břežany (Jungfern-Breschan) is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 700 inhabitants.

 Etymology

-The name Břežany is derived from the word břeh ('bank' in Czech, but in old Czech also meaning 'hillside') or from the word březí ('birch forest').
+The name Břežany is derived either from the word břeh ('bank' in Czech, but in Old Czech also meaning 'hillside') or from the Czech word březí ('birch forest').
 The word břežané denoted people who live near a bank, hillside or birch forest, so Břežany was a village of such people.
-The attribute panenské ("virgin's") referred to the women's convent that owned the village.
+The prefix panenské ("virgin's") referred to the women's convent that owned the village.

 Geography

 Panenské Břežany is located about 10 km north of Prague.
-The western part of the municipality lies in the Prague Plateau, the eastern part lies in the Central Elbe Table.
+The western part of the municipality lies in the Prague Plateau and the eastern part lies in the Central Elbe Table.
+The highest point is at 280 m above sea level.